V-Sekai/manuals/decisions/README.md

 Copy this template.

-      # To record decisions write a proposal.

-      - Status: accepted
-      - Deciders: V-Sekai,
-      - Tags: V-Sekai,

-      ## Context and Problem Statement

-      We need to record our decisions.

-      ## Describe the proposed option and how it helps to overcome the problem or limitation

-      Use the decision record format.

-      ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

       # [short title of solved problem and solution]

       - Status: proposed <!-- draft | rejected | accepted | deprecated | superseded by -->